-- 1 Close the application that is using the PC card. - 2 Double click on the PC card icon on the taskbar, and then select the option to safely remove the card.
-Wait for the message telling you that it is now safe to remove the card. - 3 Press the PC card eject button to partially eject the card from the slot. - 4 Pull the card from the slot.
+- 1 Close any applications using the PC card. - 2 Double click on the PC card icon on the taskbar, and then select the option to safely remove the card.
+Wait for the message telling you that it is now safe to remove the card. - 3 Press the PC card eject button to partially eject the card from the slot. - 4 Remove the card from the slot.